mileweb/docs-content-cdn/docs/portal/edge-configurations/managing-origins.md

 2. From the Property page, click the ID of the property you want to edit, and then select the version from the **Version Number** drop-down list.
 3. Click the **Edit** or **Clone** button to make changes.
 A section similar to the one below appears.
 <p align="center"><img src="/docs/resources/images/OriginList.png" alt="Upload Certificate Version" width="700"></p>
-4. If there is an existing origin (similar to the "temporary" one in the figure above), you can click the <strong>Edit</strong> link in the **Origins** field and complete the fields in the following dialog box to edit the origin, or click the <strong>Remove</strong> link to remove the origin.
+4. <ul>If there is an existing origin (similar to the "temporary" one in the figure above), you can click the <strong>Edit</strong> link in the **Origins** field and complete the fields in the following dialog box to edit the origin, or click the <strong>Remove</strong> link to remove the origin.
 To add a new origin, click the <strong>Add Origin To List</strong> link, and then complete the fields in the following dialog box.
-Required fields are denoted by an asterisk (*).
+Required fields are denoted by an asterisk (*).</ul>

 <p><br><strong>Note:</strong> The fields for adding and editing origins are similar.</p>